 How can I help?

-- As an organisation: We recognise the amazing work done by organisations in Nottingham to support those who are vulnerable and would truly welcome faith-based organisations to work with us to build an interconnected network of support for all those who are homeless and vulnerable in the community.
-If you would be interested in working with us, please email us at firstname.lastname@example.org.
+As an organisation: We recognise the amazing work done by organisations in Nottingham to support those who are vulnerable; we would welcome faith-based organisations to help us build an interconnected network of support for all those who are homeless and vulnerable in the community.
+If you are interested in partnering with us, please email us at firstname.lastname@example.org.